Web administrator as a consumer (take 3).

 Low – Double Negative

-For a triple negative person like me, who stopped following Low releases religiously after “Trust”, “Double Negative” comes like a surprise.
-OK, I heard “Drums & Guns” in passing, nudged by friends on more than a few occasions.
-I recalled it while I was listening to “Double Negative” because they seem to be cut from the similar cloth.
-So, what is then confusing about new Low album?
-(Watch out!
-Here I go again.)
-Filling up empty space with post-production effects to compensate for shortage of fully developed new songs?
-“Flowers of Romance” syndrome turned into modus operandi?
-Is this album really Low’s crown achievement?
-Actually I appreciate changes that Low undertook after “Trust” to move on, straying away from the trodden path of righteousness and opting for variations in sound production since the drastic changes in songwriting are almost impossible.
-For what is worth, the new approach brought unpleasant side effects too.
-It truly bugs me to hear a couple of really beautiful songs ruined on purpose with dubious choice aesthetic that mimics recent trends in POP production. (= digital rubbish bin effects: sound of deteriorated diskettes, hard disks with burnt sections, scratched skipping CDs infested with CD rot, glitches all over FLAC downloads, bitcrusher, etc. ) Well, it isn’t like Jamaican dub studio treatment from the 1970s which will always sound otherworldly.
+As much as I conservatively love the beginning and the first creative peak (or rather plateau) of Low, I appreciate changes that they undertook after “Trust” to move on, straying away from the trodden path of righteousness and opting for variations in sound production since the drastic changes in songwriting are almost impossible.
+For what is worth, the new approaches applied to “Double Negative” brought unpleasant side effects too.
+It truly bugs me to hear a couple of really beautiful songs ruined on purpose with dubious choice aesthetic that mimics recent trends in POP production (= digital rubbish bin effects).
 Electronic demolishing of rhythm tracks on “Double Negative” sounds cheap and ugly to a pair of average rock ears but probably that was the point, to connect Low and something desperately modern like… Burial. (pardon my ignorance of digital electronic music, my capacity for consuming is limited).
-On the other hand, those minimal songs without distorted beat / percussion in the background, which hover and chime in the darkest digital chasm, are arresting.
-Lurid too.
+The overall effect isn’t on the level of Jamaican dub studio treatment which will always sound otherworldly to me.
+But those minimal songs on the album without distorted beat/percussion in the background, which hover and chime in the darkest digital chasm, are truly arresting.
+Lurid.
 “Double Negative” is saved by pop-art context of imminent decay.
 Sound imprint of a degenerative brain disease.

 The Son, The Sun